tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

   not "0", then this card is a continuation of the previous card.

-  (So for a continued line, one might put a "0" in that column for the first card, a "1" for the second card, and so on.)
+  (So for a continued line, one might put a "0" in that column for the first card, a "1" for the second card, and so on.
+I don't remember if we followed that convention ourselves.)

 * Positions 7 - 72 are used for the actual program code.